frictionlessdata/frictionless-py/docs/guides/framework/package-guide.md

 ### Trusted

-By default an error will be reaised on [unsafe paths](https://specs.frictionlessdata.io/data-resource/#url-or-path).
+By default an error will be raised on [unsafe paths](https://specs.frictionlessdata.io/data-resource/#url-or-path).
 Setting `trusted` to `True` will disable this behaviour.

 ### Hashing

-Will be passed to underlaying resources as a default hasing algorithm.
+Will be passed to underlaying resources as a default hashing algorithm.

 [Detector](detector-guide.md) object to tweak metadata detection.